wijith7/Casque/config.md

 This topic provides instructions on how to configure the CASQUE SNR Multi-factor Authenticator with the WSO2 Identity Server.

-To download the CASQUE-SNR artifacts, go to CASQUE-SNR on [WSO2 Store](https://store.wso2.com/)

 Download WSO2 Identity Server from the [WSO2 Identity Server](https://wso2.com/identity-and-access-management) and install it by following the instructions in the [Installing the Product](https://docs.wso2.com/display/IS540/Installation+Guide) topic.

 CASQUE SNR Version 1.1.0 Multi-factor Authenticator is supported by WSO2 Identity Server from version 5.4.0.

 # Deploying Artifacts

+To download the CASQUE-SNR artifacts, go to CASQUE-SNR on [WSO2 Store](https://store.wso2.com/)

-Artifacts contains P2-repo.
-P2-repo can generate by casque_authenticator, you can find repo in casque_authenticator/feature/org.wso2.carbon.identity.casque.authenticator.feature/target
+(Artifacts contains P2-repo.
+P2-repo can generate by casque_authenticator, you can find repo in casque_authenticator/feature/org.wso2.carbon.identity.casque.authenticator.feature/target)
-Download artifacts from the store

 ## Follow the steps given below to install the feature